medavidallsop/pb4wp/README.md

 # Plugin Boilerplate for WordPress (PB4WP)

-A boilerplate you can use as a foundation for building object-orientated WordPress plugins, includes PHP code examples for activation, deactivation, install, update, and uninstall, and scripts for development tasks.
+A boilerplate you can use as a foundation for building object-orientated WordPress plugins.

 # Prerequisites